Day 33: Home Sweet Home

 It was so great to be home together as a family again after 20 days apart.
 There is a kind of rest that I didn't realize I was missing when she was in the hospital.
 We were back to the clinic visits today.
 This morning for a blood draw and back this afternoon for some infusions and to visit with our transplant team.

-Steph's liver and kidneys remain steady and will hopefully improve these next few days as they have her on "holiday" from the diaretic medications.
-Those will start up again, once her numbers normialize a bit more.
+Steph's liver and kidneys remain steady and will hopefully improve these next few days as they have her on "holiday" from the diuretic medications.
+Those will start up again, once her numbers normalize a bit more.
 The team will have us visiting the clinic daily and will continue to keep a close eye on Steph's liver and kidney functions.

 I will be heading back to work (remotely) starting tomorrow!
 With the chemotherapy and initial transplant itself now in the rearview mirror, I look forward to getting back to work and reading less medical research papers.
 The focus now is on recovery and that should be a little less mentally exhausting in the day to day... maybe.
 The kids will be starting up school soon, so things are going to get a little more exciting around here whether we are ready or not!